Do you remember where you were, when you heard the news?

 – Get yourself some dope Michael Jackson memorabilia.
 One thing MJ did was inspire the fans.
 You can find some amazing Michael Jackson tribute pieces, if you know where to look.
 I love the Young Michael Jackson tee by Afrodelik, this funky Michael Jackson mug by Rothshank on Etsy, and Rachel Stewart’s fly Michael Jackson earrings.
 Shamon!

-– Watch Fuse TV’s Michael Jackson takeover — it begins every day this weekend at 11 am, 10 Central.
+- Watch Fuse TV’s Michael Jackson takeover — it begins every day this weekend at 11 am, 10 Central.
 Music videos, documentaries, and tributes all day till Sunday.
-Must see TV for any MJ stan.
+Must see TV for any MJ stan. (this happened in 2010.
+Check your local listings for any Michael Jackson related tributes this week).

 – Stop by a bookstore and pick up a copy of Nelson George’s Thriller: The Musical Life of Michael Jackson.
 I’m almost 3/4 way through this musical memoir, and I am thoroughly enjoying the read.
 Nelson devotes a chapter to each track of Thriller, and reading it while listening to the album on headphones made my Amtrak misadventures almost bearable.
 Almost.
 All jokes aside, it’s a thoroughly engaging read and from the very first chapter, offered a fresh perspective on the man-boy behind the legend.